 Eduardo Delgado’s most recent orchestral appearance was with the Pacific Symphony and the Pacific Chorale, in the performances of Beethoven’s “Choral Fantasy” and “Rio Grande” by Lambert at the Orange County Performing Arts Center, Costa Mesa, CA. Other highlights include a shared recital wit h tenor Jose Cura in their native city of Rosario, Argentina as well as several performances for school children.
 Last December, he was chosen by the governor of his home state, Santa Fe, to perform at the Inauguration Ceremony of Governor Hermes Binner at the State Capital’s Municipal Theatre.
 For the past three summers Delgado has performed and taught at Music Fest Perugia in Perugia, Italy, and was invited to give recitals and master classes in Japan, for which he has been invited back in 2013.
 In June 2013 he will be judging the Top of the World Competition in Tromso, Norway.
 He has also been a judge at the San Antonio International Piano Competition in Texas.

 Delgado has been awarded a medal of honor by UNESCO of Buenos Aires, and also by the Mayor of Rosario, Delgado's hometown, for his contributions as an ambassador of music.
 In 2012 he played with Martha Argerich at the Teatro El Circulo in Rosario, and in 2014 he performed as guest of honor at the Universidad Nacional de Rosario.

-Some of Delgado’s other recordings include:
+Some of Delgado’s recordings include:

 The complete solo piano music of Alberto Ginastera in two volumes for MA Records in Tokyo.